Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 Out[7]: (col('a') + 10)
 ```

+Anecdotally, from my experience teaching Polars, people develop an intuition for this `col` syntax very quickly.

 ## Can we use `pd.all` too?

-If you're used to Polars, you might be expecting to be able to write something like
+If you're used to Polars, you might be wondering if it's possible to take things a step further by rewriting the above as just:

 ```python
 df.assign(pd.all() + 10)
 ```

-Although Polars, supports such expressive syntax, some extensive refactors would be needed in pandas for that to work.
+Answer: not yet.
+Some extensive refactors would be needed in pandas for that to work.
 But, the introduction of `pd.col` at least opens the doors to it!

 In the meantime, [Narwhals](https://github.com/narwhals-dev/narwhals) implements more complete support for expressions on top of pandas (as well as on top of DuckDB, PySpark, Dask, and other major libraries!):